status-im/status-software-legal-documents/terms-of-use.md

 ### 7. Content

 At Status, we believe in the sovereignty of individuals and we stand for the cause of personal liberty.
 We aim to promote social, political, and economic freedoms through Status Software, which is built on the principles of the free flow of information and censorship resistance.
-Through Status Software, particularly when using Messenger and Status Community Spaces, you will be able to create and interact with various content.
+Through Status Software, particularly when using Messenger and Community Spaces, you will be able to create and interact with various content.
 We consider content to include anything you (or any other user) create, post, distribute or exchange through Status Software (as well as any future functions that may be added to Status Software), whether its text, links, GIFs, emoji, photos or any other media formats.

 You are solely responsible for any content that you create, post, distribute or submit, messages you exchange or any other activity you may engage in related to your content on or through Status Software and any harm or liability that may result from such content.